 Ctrl + S Saves the current page in the page editor.
+Ctrl + J Connects or divides the text editor.
 Ctrl + H Toggles between selected/deselected.
+Ctrl + L Fixes objects, so they can't be chosen or moved.
+Ctrl + N Displays or hides the container.
+Ctrl + P Fixes the object's position.
 F7 Create preview of page/web gallery.
 F8 Transfer page/web gallery to a server.
 Ctrl + F Opens the dialog "Find and Replace" for text.
+Alt + Drag Create a Copy.
+Arrow Keys Moves the selected objects in the direction of the arrow by one pixel.
+Press and hold the Shift key to move the selected objects 10 pixels at a time.